Apollorion/MAAS2/README.md

 # MAAS2

-Maas2 is a RESTFUL API written in NodeJS for AWS Lambda for caching/pulling mars weather data from NASA.
+Maas2 is a stateless api for MAAS.
+Its a simple reorganization of the data available officially by nasa [here](http://cab.inta-csic.es/rems//wp-content/plugins/marsweather-widget/api.php).

 ### URLs
 https://api.maas2.apollorion.com/ - The official MAAS2 endpoint.
-https://maas2.apollorion.com/ - The official MAAS2 SwaggerUI documentation.

 ### Params
 `/` - Gets the latest from the API.